Xiaochi is a periodic column devoted to short news items and links. Xiaochi (小吃) is the Chinese word for snacks.

 discontinued their daytime coffee service closed temporarily (according to their website).
 Hopefully Annicka will reopen – I only tasted a bit of their food, but what I had was exemplary, and I had been planning a dinner excursion.

 When I first heard new Japanese French cafe Patisserie Fouet’s address (15 E 13th St), I vaguely thought it might occupy the same space as the late, lamented Japanese French sandwich shop/cafe, Thé Adore.
 In fact that space is now occupied by Croque Monseiur – Patisserie Fouet is next door.
 The patisserie is run by Cloud Nine Hospitality Group, the same organization that owns Raku, a Japanese udon restaurant with two branches.
-(Fun fact: Thé Adore is mentioned in the Crazy Rich Asians novel, not by name, but to paraphrase, “as the sandwich shop on the 13th street run by the grumpy Japanese guy.”
+(Fun fact: Thé Adore is mentioned in the novel Crazy Rich Asians, not by name, but to paraphrase, “as the sandwich shop on the 13th street run by the grumpy Japanese guy.”
 Not conclusive, but enough for me to go on, based on personal experience.)

 Mysteriously named Möge Tee, the not-especially-great milk foam tea specialist whose first branch opened in Flushing about six months ago, is opening its third location in Manhattan’s new Chinatown, on the site of the former East Village branch of Cafe Zaiya.
-Although Cafe Zaiya had become quite grody in recent years, in earlier days is was dear to my heart as a place for cheap but good Japanese baked goods and sandwiches.
+Although Cafe Zaiya had become quite grody in recent years, in earlier days it was dear to my heart as a place for cheap but good Japanese baked goods and sandwiches.